santanag1223/Analyze-Subs/README.md

 <br /> The workingDir should be a zipfile either in the current directory OR a path to the zipfile from the root directory
 <br /> (i.e. `/mnt/c/users/.../<workingDir>`)
   - (optional) &nbsp;  *allSubs* :
 <br /> Allows for either all submissions to be compiled or only the final submissions of each student.
-By Default it will only compile the final submissions, passing `-a` or `--allSubs` will compile all submissions.
+By default it will only compile the final submissions, passing `-a` or `--allSubs` will compile all submissions.
   - (optional) &nbsp; *mulitSet*:
 <br /> Allows for a group of datasets to be ran together, and output into a single excel file.
-When running as a multiSet, the workingDir passed should be a path to a folder with multiple datasets (zipfiles) within it.
+When running as a multiSet, the *workingDir* passed should be a path to a folder with multiple datasets (zipfiles) within it.
+<br /> By default the script assumes only one set, and is looking for a zipfile, passing `-m` or `--multiSet` allows for multiple sets to be analyzed.
 Arguement *allSubs* is set to True.

 ## How to run: